Wyndham City Libraries

 Wyndham City Libraries provide a range of public library services at five branches in the Melbourne outer metropolitan City of Wyndham local government area.
-Its five branch libraries are located at the Werribee Plaza shopping centre, in the Werribee city centre, at Point Cook Town Centre, and in Wyndham Vale and Tarneit.
+Its nine branch libraries are located at the Werribee Plaza shopping centre, in the Werribee city centre, at Point Cook Town Centre, and in Wyndham Vale and Tarneit and Williams Landing and Truganina Truganina, Victoria near a neighborhood.

 Branches

 Plaza Library

 The Plaza Library (formerly called the Heaths Road Library) is the largest library in the service and acts as the main branch library.
 Management of Wyndham City Libraries is coordinated at the Plaza branch.
 Originally, the central branch of the Wyndham (then Werribee) Library Service was located at the Civic Centre on Princes Highway, Werribee.
 The library opened at the Werribee Plaza Shopping Centre in 1993, was renovated in stages in the mid-2000s, and was updated in late 2010 with the integration of RFID technology.

 In January 2015, the Plaza Library moved to a new location in the redeveloped Werribee Plaza Shopping Centre.